What You Need to Know when Divorcing An Abusive Husband

 How domestic abuse affects divorce

-While mediation is generally suggested as the first method of resolving divorce disputes, it's not appropriate in cases where there has been domestic abuse.
+While mediation is generally suggested in most divorces as the first method of resolving disputes, it's not appropriate in cases where there has been domestic abuse.
 If your state has a mandatory mediation clause, you can ask the court to wave mediation due to the domestic abuse.

 Custody considerations in abusive situations